LaneDewald/FinalProjectLaneDewald/README.md

 concentration, clearly
 integrating knowledge from
 both areas
-Project is a web-based application that collects, analyzes, and visualizes real-time or historical cybersecurity threat data using Python frameworks and libraries.
+Project is a web-based application that collects, analyzes, and visualizes generates threat data using Python frameworks and libraries.
-This tool will assist security analysts and students in identifying trends in malware, phishing campaigns, and vulnerability reports.
+This tool will simulate grouping of to show how you could use a similar program to assist security analysts and students in identifying trends in malware, phishing campaigns, and vulnerability reports.

 ## Getting Started